INFORMATION AND LOGISTICS

 Sunscreen and Insect repellant.
 It is still early but some areas will have mosquitoes.
 Ticks are always present so be prepared with protective clothing as well as insect repellant.

-The Night Prowl will leave from the Belfry at about 8:00pm.
+The Owl Prowl will leave from in front of The Belfry about 8:00pm.
+(Google Map)

 We limit the number of participants on each field trip to (10) to limit disturbance to the birds and to make for a more enjoyable experience.